Freight Shipping from Charlotte to Boston

 How much does it cost to ship freight from Charlotte to Boston?

-Full truckload (FTL) rates from Charlotte, NC to Boston, MA currently range from $2,015-$2,483 for a standard dry van load over the 937-mile route.
+Full truckload (FTL) rates from Charlotte, NC to Boston, MA currently range $2,015-$2,483 (roughly $2.16-$2.65 per mile over 937 miles).
 LTL shipments typically cost $715-$1,196 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charlotte to Boston?

-Standard FTL transit from Charlotte to Boston is approximately 17 hrs by truck over 937 miles.
+Standard FTL transit from Charlotte to Boston is approximately 17 hrs by truck over 937 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Charlotte Intermodal to CSX Worcester Road Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Charlotte to Boston freight?